WhiteBlackGoose/nvim-latex-preconfig/README.md

 ## How to use

+You need to learn the basic keybindings first (open `nvim` and type `:Tutor` and hit enter).

+To edit LaTeX:

 - Open your `.tex` document: `nvim doc.tex` or open neovim and type `:e doc.tex`
 - To trigger auto complete, press Ctrl+Space
 - To apply a suggestion, press Enter
 - To choose a suggestion, press Tab or Shift+Tab
 - To collapse or expand current block, press Space+j and Space+k

+I also encourage reading [VimTeX](https://www.ejmastnak.com/tutorials/vim-latex/vimtex/#doing-stuff) documentation for advancing in editing.